cisco/elsy/docs/configuringlcrepo.md

 You can also [override portions of the template](./templates.md) if needed.

-If you are not using a built-in template, then you will need to define a docker-compose service for the portions of the lc lifecycle you want to run in your repo (e.g., test, package, blackbox-test, publish).
-See the [lc examples](../examples/README.md) to get an idea of different ways of doing this.
+If you are not using a built-in template, then you will need to define a docker-compose service for the portions of the elsy lifecycle you want to run in your repo (e.g., test, package, blackbox-test, publish).
+See the [elsy examples](../examples/README.md) to get an idea of different ways of doing this.

 ## Dockerfile (optional)

-lc will use the `Dockerfile` at the root of the repo when packaging and publishing the Docker image for the repo.
+elsy will use the `Dockerfile` at the root of the repo when packaging and publishing the Docker image for the repo.
 The default image created when `lc init` is run with the `--docker-image-name` flag is: